 When asked if she would like to work as a professor later, Lena Frischlich has a ready answer: “That’s why I’m doing this job.
 Heading a team of junior researchers is no guarantee, but it’s a good step on the way to a professorship.
 But even if it doesn’t ultimately work out that way, you have acquired a lot of experience in project management and team management, which are important outside university too.”

 Prof. Raphael Wittkowski, Institute of Theoretical Physics

-For Associate Professor Dr. Raphael Wittkowski and his Emmy Noether Junior Research Team ‘Theory of active soft matter’, which is being funded by the German Research Foundation (DFG), the “excellent scientific environment” and the expansion of the new Center for Soft Nanoscience (SoN) research building make the University of Münster an ideal location for his team’s work.
-Together with three PhD students and, currently, seven students doing a master’s course and two bachelor students, physicist Raphael Wittkowski is doing research into so-called self-propelled nanometer and micrometer particles.
-“For a few years now, it has been possible to produce particles which are as small as bacteria and which can move autonomously, much like many types of microorganisms,” Raphael Wittkowski explains.
-These particles have enormous potential in medicine, for example, and in materials sciences.
+For Associate Professor Dr. Raphael Wittkowski and his Emmy Noether Junior Research Group ‘Theory of active soft matter’, which is being funded by the German Research Foundation (DFG), the “excellent scientific environment” and the technical orientation of the new Center for Soft Nanoscience (SoN) make the University of Münster an ideal location for his team’s work.
+Together with three PhD students and, currently, seven master students and two bachelor students, physicist Wittkowski is doing research on so-called self-propelled nanometer and micrometer particles.
+“For a few years now, it has been possible to produce particles which are as small as bacteria and which can move autonomously, much like many types of microorganisms,” Wittkowski explains.
+These particles have enormous potential, for example, in medicine and in materials science.
 The young researcher is completely in his element in his role as team leader.
-“I’m there for the team body and soul,” he says.
-For him, it is very important to provide the best possible advice for his team members in their research and to support them when they are planning and preparing their further careers at, or outside, the University.
+“I’m there for the team with the utmost effort,” he says.
+For him, it is very important to provide the best possible advice for his team members in their research and to support them when they are planning and preparing their further careers in, or outside, academia.